 NOTICE FROM THE PORT ARTHUR HEALTH DEPARTMENT

-PORT ARTHUR REPORTS A COVID-19 RELATED DEATH FOR NEDERLAND
+THE PORT ARTHUR HEALTH DEPARTMENT REPORTS COVID-19 RELATED DEATH, NEDERLAND, TX

-It is with great sadness that the City of Port Arthur is reporting a COVID-19 related death in a resident of Nederland.
-The individual was a White male between the age range of 80-85.
+It is with great sadness that the City of Port Arthur is reporting a death in a resident of Nederland who was recently reported as being COVID-19 positive.
+The individual was a White Male between the age range of 75-80.
 It has been determined that the individual had underlying health conditions.
-This is the thirteenth (13) COVID-19 related death for the City of Nederland.
+This is the fourteenth (14) COVID-19 related deaths for the City of Nederland.

 I would just like to remind the public that we are still in a Pandemic and the importance of keeping themselves safe by following the public health protocols.
 The mask mandate is still in effect and people should still wear a mask when they are in public places where social distancing is not available.

 Many people are recovering with no problems or complications, but this virus could be and has been fatal for some people with underlying health conditions.
 The Health Department has partnered with Gulf Coast Health Center to provide free testing for residents of Port Arthur.
 Residents should call the COVID number at (409) 983-8880 for a referral for testing.
 Remember, it is not necessary to have symptoms in order to get tested.